HippolyteJacque/42/README.md

+# Welcome to my github !
-# some of my 42 school projects
+## here you can find some school projects i made at 42 Paris

 ### [Darkly](https://github.com/HippolyteJacque/42/tree/master/Darkly):
   a web security project, how to detect, hack and prevent security flaws